 Scott is a member of the Alabama Valley Industry Liaison Group, the Tennessee Valley Industry Liaison Group, and the American Employment Law Council.
 He frequently speaks before federal contractors and subcontractors, human resources professionals, ILG members, and others on topics including affirmative action and OFCCP compliance, pay equity, legally defensible selection practices, pre-employment testing, and equal employment opportunity.

-Scott has been recognized for his professional accomplishments, including being selected for inclusion in The Best Lawyers in America (2016–present), Super Lawyers – Employment & Labor (2013–present), and Super Lawyers – Rising Stars (2011–2012).
+Scott has been recognized for his professional accomplishments, including being selected as a Fellow in the College of Labor and Employer Lawyers and for inclusion in The Best Lawyers in America (2016–present), Super Lawyers – Employment & Labor (2013–present), and Super Lawyers – Rising Stars (2011–2012).
 He has also been awarded an AV Preeminent® rating (the highest level) by Martindale-Hubbell.